awsdocs/aws-cli-user-guide/doc_source/install-linux.md

 If you don't already have `pip` installed, you can install it by using the script that the *Python Packaging Authority* provides\.

-**To install pip**
+**To install `pip`**

 1. Use the `curl` command to download the installation script\.
-The following command uses the `-O` \(capital letter O\) parameter to specify that the downloaded file is to be stored in the current folder using the same name it has on the remote host\.
+The following command uses the `-O` \(uppercase "O"\) parameter to specify that the downloaded file is to be stored in the current folder using the same name it has on the remote host\.

    ```
    $ curl -O https://bootstrap.pypa.io/get-pip.py